5 Warning Signs Your Shopify Store Is Losing Customers

 Impact

-20–30% of ecommerce orders are returned (Invesp), and excessive returns eat into margins.
+At Least 30% of all products ordered online are returned, and excessive returns eat into margins.

 How to Fix It